Rashid-iqba/Rashid-iqba/README.md

 - 👋 Hi, I’m @Rashid-iqbal
 - 👀 I’m interested in Linux
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning ReactNative,React
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me

 <!---
 Rashid-iqba/Rashid-iqba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.